-• expenses, delays and difficulties of identifying and integrating new products or services into our existing organization;

-- inability to leverage our operational and financial systems sufficiently to support our growth; - inability to generate sufficient revenue from new products to offset investment costs; - inability to effectively identify, manage and exploit existing and emerging market opportunities; - inability to maintain our existing customer relationships; - · increased competition from new and existing competitors; and - lengthy sales cycles, or customers delaying purchasing decisions due to economic conditions.
+- expenses, delays and difficulties of identifying and developing new products or services and integrating such new products or services into our existing organization; - inability to leverage our operational and financial systems sufficiently to support our growth; - inability to generate sufficient revenue from new products to offset investment costs; - inability to effectively identify, manage and exploit existing and emerging market opportunities; - inability to maintain our existing customer relationships; - increased competition from new and existing competitors; - lengthy sales cycles, or customers delaying purchasing decisions due to economic conditions; - reduced spending within the training, information and education departments of hospitals within our target market; and - failure of the market for training, information and education in the healthcare industry to grow to a sufficient size or at a sufficient rate.

-If any of these risks are realized, our business could suffer.
+If any of these risks are realized, our business, and our competitive position in the industry, could suffer.